Ambroise Paré: Bezoar stone experiment

 In 1567, Ambroise Paré described an experiment to test the properties of bezoar stones.
 At the time, the stones were commonly believed to be able to cure the effects of any poison, but Paré believed this to be impossible.
 It happened that a cook at Paré's court was caught stealing fine silver cutlery, and was condemned to be hanged.
-The cook agreed to be poisoned, on the conditions that he would be given a bezoar straight after the poison and go free in case he survived.
+The cook agreed to be poisoned instead, on the condition that he would be given a bezoar straight after the poison and go free in case he survived.
 The stone did not cure him, and he died in agony seven hours after being poisoned.
 Thus Paré had proved that bezoars could not cure all poisons.

 Forensics

 Paré's writings further include the results of his methodical studies on the effects of violent death on internal organs.
 He also created and wrote, Reports in Court, a procedure on the writing of legal reports in relation to medicine.
-His writings and instructions are known to be the beginning of modern forensic pathology.
+His writings and instructions are known as the beginning of modern forensic pathology.

 Prostheses

-Paré contributed both to the practice of surgical amputation and to the design of limb prostheses.
+Paré contributed both to the practice of surgical amputation and the design of limb prostheses.
 He also invented some ocular prostheses, making artificial eyes from enameled gold, silver, porcelain and glass.